-• U.S. Government and Politics Advanced Placement 337300AW PREREQUISITE: PREREQUISITE: Honors or AP Human Geography with a minimum of 80.
+• AP U.S. Government and Politics

+PREREQUISITE: PREREQUISITE: Honors or AP Human Geography with a minimum of 80.

 This course introduces students to key political ideas, institutions, policies, interactions, roles, and behaviors that characterize the political culture of the United States.
 Students will examine politically significant concepts and themes, through which they learn to apply disciplinary reasoning, assess causes and consequences of political events, and interpret data to develop evidence-based arguments.
 Students will take the AP exam in the Spring.
-Participating colleges may grant credit and appropriate placement to students who successfully complete
+Students take a state-mandated Civics test at the end of this course.